Dali918/leetcode/Arrays-646-MaxLengthofPairChain.md

 - When done looping through the sorted array, we return the length of **longest chain array**
 ### Runtime Analysis
 - $O(nlogn)$ or $O(n^2)$for runtime complexity since the sort adds some overhead complexity but python's sorting algorithm is $O(nlogn)$.
 We also iterate over the entire list a second time to make it $O(n)$ but $O(nlogn)$ is bigger
 - $O(n)$ for space complexity since we create a new array containing the longest maximum chain pair.
-This means that at worst you  can have the entire original array be a valid chain pair array
+This means that at worst you can have the entire original array be a valid longest chain